astropy/astropy/docs/table/mixin_columns.rst

 the ``astropy.table.column`` module.
 These methods are not part of the astropy public API and are likely to change in the future.

+**ASCII table writing**

+Mixin columns can be written out to file using the `astropy.io.ascii` module, but the fast C-based writers are not available.
+Instead the legacy pure-Python writers will be used.

 Mixin protocol
 ^^^^^^^^^^^^^^